-Choosing the right WordPress hosting account is critical to the success of a self-hosted WordPress blog.
+Choosing the right WordPress hosting account is critical to the success of your self-hosted WordPress blog.

 What is WordPress Hosting?

-People know that it is a great platform for blogging.
-So, when it is time for them to start a blog, of course they just want to jump on board.
+It is a great platform for blogging.
+So, when it is time for you to start a blog, you might think it makes sense just to jump on board.

 If you are leaning towards using self-hosted WordPress for your blog, you will need something called WordPress hosting.